-Furthermore, the financial services industry continues to be the focus of significant regulatory change and scrutiny which may adversely affect the CYBG Group's business, financial performance, capital and risk management strategies - see "Regulatory risks" above.
-Such regulatory changes, and the resulting actions taken to address such regulatory changes, may have an adverse impact on the CYBG Group's, and therefore the Issuer's, performance and financial condition, which could in turn affect the levels of Common Equity Tier 1 Capital and Risk Weighted Assets and, therefore, the resulting Common Equity Tier 1 Ratio.
-It is not yet possible to predict the detail of such legislation or regulatory rulemaking or the ultimate consequences to the CYBG Group or the Holders, which could be material.
+The financial services industry has been and continues to be the focus of significant regulatory change and scrutiny which may adversely affect the Group's business, financial performance, capital and risk management strategies.
+Such regulatory changes and the resulting actions taken to address such regulatory changes may include higher capital and additional loss absorbency requirements and increased powers of competent authorities which together may have an adverse impact on the Group's and may therefore affect the Issuer's, performance and financial condition.
+It is not possible to predict changes to legislation or regulatory rulemaking or the ultimate consequences of any such changes to the Group or the Holders, which could be material to the rights of Holders and/or the ability of the Issuer to satisfy its obligations under the Notes.

-3.32 There is no active trading market for the Notes.
+1.33 There is no active trading market for the Notes

 The Notes are new securities for which no active trading market may develop.
-If a market does develop, it may not be liquid or may become illiquid at a later stage.
 If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
-Although application has been made for the Notes to be admitted to listing on the official list of Euronext Dublin and to trading on the Global Exchange Market of Euronext Dublin, there is no assurance that such application will be accepted or that an active trading market will develop.
-Accordingly, there is no assurance as to the development or liquidity of any trading market for the Notes.
+Although application has been made for the Notes to be admitted to trading on the ISM, there is no assurance that such application will be accepted or that an active trading market will develop.
+Even if an active trading market does develop, it may not be liquid and may not continue for the term of the Notes.
+In addition, liquidity may be limited if large allocations of the Notes are made to a limited number of investors.

-3.33 Because the Global Notes will be held by or on behalf of the Clearing Systems, investors will have to rely on their procedures for transfer, payment and communication with the Issuer.
+1.34 Because the Global Notes will be held by or on behalf of the Clearing Systems, investors will have to rely on their procedures for transfer, payment and communication with the Issuer

 The Notes will be represented by the Global Certificate, except in certain limited circumstances described in the Global Certificate.
-The Global Certificate will be registered in the name of Citivic Nominees Limited as nominee for, and deposited with, the common depositary for the Clearing Systems.
+The Global Certificate will be registered in the name of a nominee for, and deposited with, the common depositary for the Clearing Systems.
 Individual Certificates evidencing holdings of Notes will only be available in certain limited circumstances.
 The Clearing Systems maintain records of the beneficial interests in the Global Certificate.
 While the Notes are represented by the Global Certificate, investors will be able to trade their beneficial interests only through the Clearing Systems.